 Logo

-As always, we support the choice of individuals to wear masks and expect members of our community to respect local masking rules.
+Further, Albany Law School supports the choice of individuals to wear masks and expects members of our community to respect those who choose to do so.

 COVID-19 Student Absences